 Debates between research groups have been a motivating force in the advances made in the study of analogy.
-For example, the roles of structural and pragmatic factors in analogy are better understood as a result of debates in the literature (see Clement & Gentner, 1991; Gentner & Clement, 1988; Holyoak, 1985; Keane, Ledgeway, & Duff, 1994; Markman, in preparation; Spellman & Holyoak, in press).
+For example, the roles of structural and pragmatic factors in analogy are better understood as a result of debates in the literature (see Holyoak 1985, Gentner and Clement 1988, Gentner 1991, Keane et al. 1994, Spellman and Holyoak 1997, Markman in press).
 However, these debates first require accurate characterizations of the positions and results on both sides of the debate.
-It is in this spirit that we sought to correct systematic errors in the descriptions of our work that appear in CFH and again in Hofstadter (1995a): e.g., the claim that SME is limited to small representations that contain only the relevant information.
+It is in this spirit that we sought to correct systematic errors in the descriptions of our work that appear in (Chalmers et al. 1992) and again in (Hofstadter 1995a), e.g. the claim that SME is limited to small representations that contain only the relevant information.
 As Section 3 points out, SME has been used with hand-generated representations, with representations generated for other analogy systems, and with representations generated by other kinds of models altogether (such as qualitative reasoners).
 SME has been used in combination with other modules in a variety of cognitive simulations and performance programs.
-In other words, SME is an existence proof that modeling alignment and mapping as domain-general processes can succeed, and can drive the success of other models.
-Although CFH never mention our psychological work (which shares an equal role with the simulation side of our research), we believe it too says a great deal about analogy and its interactions with analogy with other cognitive processes.
-In our view, the evidence is overwhelmingly in favor SME and its associated simulations over Copycat as a model of human analogical processing.
+In other words, SME is an existence proof that modelling alignment and mapping as domain-general processes can succeed, and can drive the success of other models.
+Although Chalmers et al. never mention our psychological work (which shares an equal role with the simulation side of our research), we believe that it too says a great deal about analogy and its interactions with analogy with other cognitive processes.
+In our view the evidence is overwhelmingly in favour of SME and its associated simulations over Copycat as a model of human analogical processing.